 Otherwise we return to Lisbon along the coastline where Atlantic rollers crash onto endless golden beaches.
 Lisbon has an amazing old quarter that still follows the original Phoenician street grid, so spend this evening wandering through its atmospheric lanes lined with bars and restaurants, often decorated with the colourful ceramic tiles so typical of this city.
 Many will be buzzing with the sound of fado – a unique and infectious musical mix evolved from folk, colonial African and Brazilian styles.
 Don’t leave Lisbon without experiencing this.

 Today we transfer to the airport at the appropriate time for your return flight after a memorable tour into one of the most unspoilt corners of Europe.

 Prices are per person, based on two people sharing a cabin and hotel room.
-Single cabins/rooms are available at the relevant supplement.
+Sole occupancy cabins/rooms are available at the relevant supplement.
 The price includes: